The distribution of $k$-free numbers: Weak independence and oscillations

-we see that if $R_k(x) = O(x^{1/2k})$, then the right side of~(\ref{train}) is analytic for $\sigma > 1/2k$, hence so too is the left side.
-Since the residue of $\zeta(s)$ at $s=1$ is $1$, the left side is analytic at $s=1$.
-Therefore, if the left side is analytic for $\sigma>1/2k$, this must mean that there are no zeros of $\zeta(ks)$ for $\sigma > 1/2k$, which implies the Riemann hypothesis.
-By following an argument first elucidated by Ingham \cite{Ingham1942} (see also \cite{MossT1,MossT2}), one can also show that if $R_k(x) < C x^{1/2k}$ or if $R_k(x) > -C x^{1/2k}$ for a positive constant $C$ and all sufficiently large $x$, then the zeros of the Riemann zeta function are simple.
+By following an argument \upd{described for example} by Ingham \cite{Ingham1942} (see also \cite{MossT1,MossT2}), one can also show that if $R_k(x) < C x^{1/2k}$ or if $R_k(x) > -C x^{1/2k}$ for a positive constant $C$ and all sufficiently large $x$, \upd{then the Riemann hypothesis follows} and the zeros of the Riemann zeta function are simple.
 Thus, if the Riemann hypothesis is false, or if the zeta function has a zero on the critical line with multiplicity greater than $1$, then $R_k(x)/x^{1/2k}$ must exhibit unbounded oscillations in both the positive and negative directions.
 In what follows we therefore assume the Riemann hypothesis and the simplicity of the zeros.

 Let

 It follows that

 Letting $A_k(u) = R_k(e^{u})e^{-u/2k}$, we see by~(\ref{bike}) that $G_k(s)$ is the Laplace transform of $A_k(u)$.
 By assumption, the function $G_k(s)$ has a simple pole at $s=i\gamma/k$ for each $\gamma$ corresponding to a simple zero of the zeta function at $\rho=\frac{1}{2}+i\gamma$, but is otherwise analytic for $\sigma\geq 0$.
 Let $T>1$ be a real number, and let $m=m(T)$ denote the number of zeros $\rho=\frac{1}{2}+i\gamma$ of $\zeta(s)$ with $0<\gamma<T$.
 Let